TABLE OF CONTENTS

 Under Austrian law, costs in civil cases are generally reimbursed in proportion to the degree of success.
 Both court costs and legal fees are linked directly to the amount in dispute.
 As a rule, therefore, a smaller amount in dispute will result in lower court costs and legal fees.
 As costs are laid down in acts and regulations in the form of tariffs, costs can be kept down for small claims.
 However, there are no special cost rules for this type of claim.

 1.9 Possibility to appeal

 Austrian law only allows limited rights of appeal in small claims proceedings.
-Appeals in proceedings on claims of up to EUR 2 700 are only allowed on points of law or on grounds of invalidity (extremely serious procedural errors).
-Other procedural errors cannot be challenged, nor can the findings on the facts or the assessment of the evidence by the Court of First Instance.
+Appeals in proceedings on claims of up to EUR 2,700 at first instance are only allowed on grounds of incorrect appraisal of the legal merits of the case or on grounds of invalidity (extremely serious procedural errors).
+Other serious procedural errors cannot be challenged.
+Neither can materially inaccurate findings of fact made by the court of first instance (based on, for example, incorrect assessment of evidence).
 Otherwise, the rules for the ‘ordinary’ procedure apply.